Pre-conference: Multidimensional Evaluation of Health Technologies: A Complementary Approach with HTA and HIA (HTIA)

 By combining these approaches, decision-makers can address both the direct and indirect impacts of health technologies on populations and their environments.
 For example, an HTA evaluating a new telemedicine platform could incorporate HIA principles to assess its potential effects on health equity, access to care in underserved areas, and environmental factors such as reduced carbon emissions from decreased travel.

-This preconference would like to provide attendants with a better understanding of HTA and HIA rationale, aims and methods and learn how HTA could benefit from HIA to have a wider and more complete evaluation of the potential impact of health technologies on population health and health care systems.
-Attendants will have the possibility to engage in case studies that would be aimed at pursuing this objective.
+This preconference provides participants with a better understanding of HTA and HIA rationale, aims and methods and learn how HTA could benefit from HIA to have a wider and more complete evaluation of the potential impact of health technologies on population health and health care systems.
+Participants will have the possibility to engage in case studies that would be aimed at pursuing this objective.

 10:30 - 11:00 Coffee break